 After earning your Technician Class License, you can use all amateur VHF and UHF frequencies (frequencies above 50 MHz).
-You can also operate on the 80, 40, and 15 meter HF bands using Morse code, and on the 10 meter band using Morse code, voice, and digital modes.
+You may also operate on the 80, 40 and 15 meter bands using CW and on the 10 meter band using CW, voice and digital modes.

 WHAT?
 Yes, that's confusing, but it won't be with a little studying.
 Let's put it this way... you know those hams who have hand held radios and rigs (that's a nickname for radios) in their cars?
 They commonly communicate on 2 meters, which is around 147 MHz.
-(Your FM radio receives 88 MHz to 108 MHz.
-That's the FM broadcast band.)
-2 meters is FM or VHF (Very High Frequency) and it's commonly used for local communications.
+(Your FM radio receives 88 MHz to 108 MHz known as the FM broadcast band.)
+2 meters is FM or VHF (Very High Frequency) and is generally used for local communications.
 The other "meter" bands (ranges of frequencies) are where Amateur Radio operators have been authorized by the FCC (Federal Communications Commission) to communicate with each other.
 Each radio band acts differently.
-Your FM radio is line-of-sight, which means you generally can't receive FM stations more than about 50 miles away.
+Your FM radio is line-of-sight, which means you usually can't receive FM stations more than about 50 miles away.
 On your AM radio at night, you can receive radio stations from hundreds of miles away.
 Using other bands, hams can talk virtually around the world!